02. Mycelium - Domain Manifest

 capsule.core.bio | String? | Multiline markdown with full details about this domain. |

 capsule.core.nutrients | Array? | Nutrient methods, ordered by preference (first = preferred).
+Omit if none.
 See §2.3. |

 capsule.core.updated_at_epoch_ms | Number | Unix timestamp in milliseconds.
 Used for version ordering. |

-capsule.core.spores | Array | List of published spores. |
+capsule.core.spores | Array? | List of published spores.
+Omit if the domain has not published any spores yet. |

-capsule.core.tastes | Array? | Optional list of published taste reports ({hash, target_uri}) for mirror discovery and re-submission. |
+capsule.core.tastes | Array? | Published taste reports ({hash, target_uri}) for mirror discovery and re-submission.
+Omit if none. |

 capsule.core_signature | String | Ed25519 signature of the core object (ed25519.<base58>, JCS canonical). |